-Swinford Tidy Town’s Committee was established in 2006, and has grown in strength and numbers since then.
+Swinford Tidy Town’s Committee was first established in 1996, and has grown in strength and numbers since then.
 We started off with 5 core volunteer’s, and today we have 25 dedicated committee members, all of whom are passionate about making Swinford an attractive and inviting town for locals and visitors alike.

 Much of the volunteer work involves litter-picking, planting flowers & shrubs, weeding, sweeping, watering & feeding flowers & plants and so on.
 We would very much welcome any help and support that you could give us.
 We normally meet at 7pm on Wednesday’s, and 11am on Saturday mornings at the No Name Club on Chapel Street.